-We have three Academies in new facilities and one other building built during the year, therefore these facilities are fully compliant with DDA regulations.
+We have four Academies in new facilities therefore these facilities are fully compliant with DDA regulations.
 The other building in the Trust has been adapted to facilitate disabled access but resources would be made available if further works were required.